 The following procedures describe “generic” methods for splicing and terminating shielded products when applied over electrical cables.
 The methods described are of typical installations and may not always apply to a customer’s unique installation situation.
 The goal of this document is to provide the installer with several different termination methods that have been proven to provide a good electrical and mechanical splice.

-Before attempting any cable repairs or modification, ensure that the power is disconnected, locked out and suitably tagged!
+CAUTION: Before attempting any cable repairs or modification, ensure that the power is disconnected, locked out and suitably tagged!

 Ground Clamp Preparation - FOIL SHIELDING

 Step 1: Cut Zippertubing® jacket 2.0 inches longer than the cable length for each end which will be grounded.

 Step 2: If a ground braid is present, pull the stitching from the braid back 2.0 inches from the end of the jacket and then cut off the loose braid.
 Cut the loose portion of track “A” and along the edge of the track “B” back 2.0 inches each.

 Step 3: Fold 1.0 inches of foil back onto itself and crease firmly.

 Step 4: Wrap Zippertubing® around cable and zip closed.
 Attach connector ground clamp hardware over exposed Zippertubing® foil surface.

 There are several methods of electrically and mechanically joining several pieces of EMI-shielded Zippertubing® together.
 The following illustrations depict several methods of achieving good electrical and mechanical joints.
 They vary depending on the end-use application and environmental condition to which they are exposed.
 These are by no means the only methods possible.